 Different circumstances call for different measures.

-Instead, it’s important to review your business processes and find the best tools for every process.
+Instead, reviewing your business processes and finding the best tools for every process is essential.

-The ideal scenario is having one tool to handle all needs.
+The ideal scenario has one tool to handle all needs.

-However, even if your stack doesn’t have more than 3 tools, you’ll be good to go!
+However, even if your stack doesn’t have more than three tools, you’ll be good to go!

 Increasing User Adoption and Training WFH Employees

 You can’t avoid using collaboration tools.
-However, if your employees aren’t experienced at remote work, you could struggle with resistance to change.
+However, if your employees are inexperienced at remote work, you could struggle with resistance to change.

 The solution?